 Noah Henderson, Marketing Coordinator for Nextrend Furniture

-We always hear how important staging is for real estate.
-If you aren’t able to stage, there are simple things you can do make a property more appealing.
+We live with a generation that watches HGTV, and people want to see your apartments looking finished and put together.
+If you aren’t able to stage using furniture or custom window treatments, there are still simple things you can do make a property more appealing.
 A fresh coat of paint and improved lighting can make an apartment feel more inviting.

-We do digital marketing for a group of apartments headquartered in Denver.
-One of the first things we focused on was building out navigation based on what people are actually searching for on Google.
+DeGeyter and his company conduct digital marketing for a group of apartments headquartered in Denver.
+When asked about his apartment marketing ideas, one of the first things he stated was that property managers should consider “building out navigation based on what people are actually searching for on Google.”

-Learn how to make your landing pages rank highly in Google using our handy Fit Small Business guide.
+If you want to learn more about how to make your landing pages rank highly in Google, check out our guide.

 Dmytro Spilka, Director at Solvid

-As to marketing the actual property, Instagram and Facebook ads can be very effective, powerful, and efficient, as they can easily translate the real experience of being inside the property.
+Instagram and Facebook ads can be very effective, powerful, and efficient to translate the real experience of being inside the property to the viewer.
 With the use of top-notch quality pictures, videos, precise ad targeting, and budget, the campaign can bring tremendous results.

-Far too often, Facebook & Instagram ads are undervalued due to the social aspect of these platforms.
-Some people are skeptical about the performance of these ads when compared to Google Adwords.
-That being said, Facebook has around 1.8 billion monthly users, and offers precise ad targeting based on interests, demographics, and behaviors.
+Think about it: Facebook alone has around 1.8 billion monthly users, and offers precise ad targeting based on interests, demographics, and behaviors.
 With a good ad relevance score and a budget of only $100, the ad can generate thousands of brand impressions and hundreds of clicks to the website.

 Joselin L. Estevez, Director of Digital Marketing at The X Factor Digital Marketing

-We recommend that our clients buy their own property name as a keyword through Google Pay-Per-Click, as competitors may purchase your name in order to divert people away from your site.
+An interesting approach, Estevez states “we recommend clients buy their own property name as a keyword through Google Pay-Per-Click, as competitors may purchase your name in order to divert people away from your site.”

-Although it’s legal, someone can buy your name as a keyword, which means they will pay for people to click on your company name when it’s searched and drive traffic to their page.
+It is legal for someone to buy your name as a keyword, which means they will pay for people to click on your company name when it’s searched and drive traffic to their page.
 This is common in the property management recruitment space, as it’s used as a “gray hat” tactic to piggyback off of your name.

 Alex Middel, Founder at AM Digital Marketing

-If your current tenants are happy with their apartment, they’ll be more than happy to tell their friends.
-Incentivizing them by offering a rental discount will motivate them to actively promote your apartments.
+If your current tenants are happy with their apartment, they’ll be more than happy to have their friends as their next door neighbors.
+Incentivize them by offering a rental discount that will motivate them to actively promote your apartments.
+An example of a great tenant referral program might be offering a free month of rent for every new yearly lease signed that mentions your name.

 Courtney Gaines, President of CLEAR Property Management